Plan KI

 What it tastes like

-Beyond honey itself, The Kangaroo Island Ligurian Bee Co produces ice cream, nougat, candles, beeswax and skincare from the same Kingscote operation.
-The business is owned by Brenton and Verity (also the family behind Little Sahara Adventure Centre and Kangaroo Island Outdoor Action at Vivonne Bay), with Brenton's father Peter Davis still working alongside them as the original founder.
-They manage around 1,200 hives moved around the island according to flora and seasons, and produce an average of 65 tonnes of honey each year, hand-packed on site.
+Beyond honey itself, the operation produces honey ice cream, nougat, candles, beeswax, skincare and a Honey Mead (a collaboration with Maxwell Wines, the largest mead producer in the southern hemisphere, released at the 2015 KI Feastival).
+The business is owned by Brenton and Verity, with Brenton's father Peter Davis still working alongside them as the original founder.
+They manage around 1,200 hives moved around the island according to flora and seasons, and produce an average of 65 tonnes of honey each year, hand-packed on site at 59 Playford Hwy, Kingscote.
+Two dollars from each jar of Eucalyptus Remota goes to The Kangaroo Island Bee Fund, a sub-fund of the Australian Communities Foundation administered in South Australia by Foundation SA.

 Where to buy it (and how to actually see it being made)